Trump Is a Warmonger Who’s Terrified of War

 Donald J. Trump’s weapon of mass destruction is the U.S. dollar, but he’s learning it can’t win the many fights he has picked around the world.

-PARIS—When it comes to foreign policy, the best thing about Donald J. Trump is that he really does not want to continue old unresolved wars, much less launch new ones.
+PARIS—When it comes to foreign policy, the best thing about Donald J. Trump is his distaste for wars.
+He really does not want to continue old unresolved ones, much less launch new ones.
 Unfortunately, that’s in direct contradiction with his macho MAGA muscle-flexing.

-His core belief appears to be that he can weaponize the dollar, putting sanctions on those he declares enemies, then sanctioning as well anybody around the world who doesn’t cooperate, squeezing them until they give up.
+His answer: money.
+Trump's core belief appears to be that he can weaponize the dollar, putting sanctions on those he declares enemies, then sanctioning as well anybody around the world who doesn’t cooperate, squeezing them until they give up.

-Trump clearly expects such policies will make it unnecessary to put boots on the ground in Venezuela, say, or Iran.
-Against stronger powers he’s declared as adversaries, like China and even Canada and Europe, the dollar weapon takes the form of tariffs and trade wars.
+In Trump's view, the U.S. is so rich that the world has to play along.
+The weaponized dollar and sanctions should make it unnecessary to put boots on the ground in Venezuela, say, or Iran.
+Against stronger powers that Trump has declared as adversaries, like China and even Canada and Europe, the dollar weapon takes the form of tariffs and trade wars.

-Half of all global currency reserves and trade is in U.S. dollars.
+Certainly American economic power should not be underestimated.
+Trump is looking at a world where half of all global currency reserves and trade is in U.S. dollars.
 You can’t really get around that.
-American sanctions laws are set up to punish anyone who cuts deals to bypass sanctions, and the penalties imposed can be enormous.
+American laws are set up to punish anyone anywhere who cuts deals in dollars that bypass sanctions, and the penalties imposed can be enormous.
 The Obama administration set a precedent in 2014 when the French bank BNP Paribas was forced to pay a $9 billion fine for violating sanctions against Sudan, Cuba, and Iran.

-But what we’ve seen over the last few days is increasing defiance from leaders of the countries Trump has targeted most aggressively.
+But what we’ve seen over the last few days is increasing defiance from leaders of the countries Trump has targeted most aggressively, and the administration seems confused as a result.

 As for China’s Xi Jinping, Trump is now demanding he bend the knee in the escalating trade war as the Americans up the ante dramatically with tariffs on $200 billion worth of imports that went into effect overnight from Thursday to Friday.
 Talks continue, but for the globally ambitious Xi surrender would mean a disastrous loss of face that he will want to avoid at all costs.